diging/tethne/doc/api_new/tutorial.getting_data.rst

 information to networks, and can generate corpora for common topic modeling tools (coming soon!).

+For information about loading DfR data in Tethne, see the :mod:`.readers.dfr` module.

 Access the DfR portal at
 `http://dfr.jstor.org/ <http://dfr.jstor.org/>`_ If you don't already have an account, you will need to `create a new account <http://dfr.jstor.org/accounts/register/>`_.